apache/incubator-kie-tools/packages/dmn-dev-deployment-base-image/README.md

 ### Create an image from the Containerfile and context path:

 - `pnpm create-test-image build-only -t quay.io/my-user/my-image-name:latest -f my/context/path/Containerfile -c my/context/path`

-## Testing your image with the KIE Sandbox

-After building and loading the image you'll need to run KIE Sandbox with a special environment variable so that it uses the local testing image instead of pulling the `latest` or `daily-dev` tags from `quay.io`.

-Go to the `online-editor` package and run the following command:

-- `DMN_DEV_DEPLOYMENT__useTestImages=true pnpm start`

-After that you can start deploying to your local Kubernetes clusters or your OpenShift Dev Sandbox.